tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/learn-to-code/learn-regular-expressions.md

 ### Web Scraping

-In addition to Beautifulsoup, you can apply regular expressions to parse HTML source code.
+In addition to Beautifulsoup, you can apply Regular Expressions to parse HTML source code.
 Say the source code of a webpage consists of a book title, description, and a table:

 ```python
 html_code = '''